ankitsingh4304/General-Championship/README.md

-# Global Championship - Sports Website
+# General Championship - Sports Website

 A React-based sports website homepage showcasing major events, best players, and overall ranks with a clean and visible navbar.